jurioste4/Python_api_homework/README.md

 # As final considerations:

-I had to complete your analysis using a Jupyter notebook.
-I had to use the Matplotlib or Pandas plotting libraries.
+I had to complete the  analysis using a Jupyter notebook, Matplotlib or Pandas plotting libraries.
-I had to include a written description of three observable trends based on the data.
-I had to use proper labeling of your plots, including aspects like: Plot Titles (with date of analysis) and Axes Labels.
+I then  written description of three observable trends based on the data and proper labeling of your plots, including aspects like: Plot Titles (with date of analysis) and Axes Labels.

-The city data is generated based on random coordinates; as such, your outputs will not be an exact match to the provided starter notebook.